 How CPA Firms Should Compare IT Quotes

-If an IT provider can’t answer these clearly, the plan may be underprotecting your firm.
+If an IT provider cannot answer these clearly, the plan may be underprotecting the firm.

 Real CPA Firm Example

-A mid-size CPA firm in the Nashville area was paying a low per-user rate with a generic IT provider.
-During tax season, support delays regularly exceeded several hours, creating workflow bottlenecks and stress.
+A 15-person CPA firm in the Nashville area was paying a low per-user rate with a general IT provider.
+During peak deadlines, response delays created workflow bottlenecks, software access issues, and internal frustration.

-After switching to a CPA-focused managed IT provider:
+After transitioning to a CPA-focused IT support model:

-- Response times during tax season dropped to minutes
+- Response times improved to minutes during deadlines

-The firm completed tax season without IT-related disruptions and gained confidence in its compliance posture.
+The firm completed tax season and audit cycles without IT-related disruption.